 The next big thing was the clearing of our Lot Next Door (as we call it for lack of a better term for our lot next door).
 The first order of business was to move the rest of our cinder pile to an out-of-the-way location.
 Here's a before picture with Ashley on his tractor:This one, taken from the same vantage point as above, shows the gray crushed rock in place for the future piggery.
 Notice also, our most amazing discovery... something more precious than gold in this land of lava rock and cinders: DIRT!!
 Whoo-hoo!
 It's the dark brown stuff to the left in this photo.
 We had Ashley pile it up to create a new garden area:

 Two dump truck loads of red cinder to cover the disturbed area:

-This created a lovely, smoother driveway that extends beyond the carport canopy & Mike's shop.
+This created a lovely, smoother driveway that extends beyond the carport canopy and Mike's shop.
 You can see the piggery rock just peeking out behind the shop, and the slightly elevated new garden area beyond that: So far, we have planted taro, sweet potatoes and yams, 2 starfruit seedlings, 2 longan seedlings, a mamay sapote, pigeon peas, watermelons, and pineapple, as well as a few herbs and flowers.
-There's still room for papaya & banana, too.
+There's still room for papaya and banana, too.
 We think of it as our semi-permanent garden area for the food-forest type plantings.
 Meanwhile, Mike is still working on plans for the piggery.

 Let me put to rest the rumors that we do nothing but work hard!
 You should know better than that!